africanvisionmalawi/avm-site/src/pages/get-involved/donate/index.md

 ## By Post:

-If you prefer you can send us a **cheque** at: African Vision Malawi, P.O.
-Box 851A, Kingston Upon Thames, KT1 9FD
+If you prefer you can send us a **cheque** to: African Vision Malawi, 31 Upper Brighton Road, Surbiton, Surrey KT6 6QX

 Or you may prefer to fill in a **Standing Order** form and post it to us and your bank to give a regular donation.